Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Can I get free rehab for opiate addiction?

 Free rehab for opiate addiction has extremely limited availability.
-Please contact your local drug and alcohol team to find out if you are eligible to apply for local rehab funding.
+Please get in touch with your local drug and alcohol team to find out if you are eligible to apply for local rehab funding.

 What is the best rehab for opiate addiction?

 The best rehab for opiate addiction depends on the individual’s treatment needs.
 Treating addiction is complex, and so what works for one person may not work for another.
-To discuss your personal treatment requirements and find out which rehab is best for you, please call Detox Plus UK.
+To discuss your personal treatment requirements and determine which rehab is best for you, please call Detox Plus UK.

 Does Buprenorphine/Subutex block opiates?